 Mark Drakeford, Cabinet Secretary for Finance and Local Government

-The high street rates relief scheme will provide support of up to £1,500 on the non-domestic rates bill for eligible businesses with a rateable value of up to £50,000 in 2017-18.
+For 2018-19, High Street Rates Relief will provide support of up to £750 on non-domestic rates bills for eligible businesses with a rateable value of up to £50,000.

 Ratepayers who will benefit from the relief include those with occupied high street retail premises, such as shops, restaurants, cafes, pubs and wine bars.

-To maximise the amount of support which can be provided and to ensure it is targeted at those areas and businesses affected by the revaluation, there will be two tiers of relief.
+To maximise the amount of support which can be provided and to ensure it is targeted at those areas and businesses affected by the 2017 revaluation, there will continue to be two tiers of relief.

 The first tier will apply to eligible high street retailers with a rateable value of between £6,001 and £12,000 who are in receipt of either small business rates relief (SBRR) or transitional rates relief.

-The second tier of relief will apply to eligible high street retailers with a rateable value of between £12,001 and £50,000 who have an increase in their non domestic rates liability on 1 April 2017.
-These ratepayers will receive a reduction in their rates bill of up to £1,500.
+The second tier of relief will apply to eligible high street retailers with a rateable value of between £12,001 and £50,000 who saw an increase in their non domestic rates liability on 1 April 2017.
+These ratepayers will receive a reduction in their rates bill of up to £750.

-This higher level of support reflects the fact these businesses are not entitled to other sources of government-funded support, such as SBRR, and may be facing substantial increases in their rates liability as a result of the 2017 revaluation, which has been carried out by the independent Valuation Office Agency.
+This higher level of support reflects the fact these businesses are not entitled to other sources of government-funded relief, such as SBRR, and faced increases in their rates liability as a result of the revaluation carried out by the independent Valuation Office Agency.

-My officials have been working closely with local authorities to design the scheme and ensure councils are able to act swiftly to support businesses in their areas.
-Accompanying guidance will be provided to support the effective administration of the relief and eligible ratepayers will be notified about their entitlement.
+My officials have worked closely with local authorities to ensure the relief is administered effectively and eligible ratepayers will be notified about their entitlement.

-This new targeted scheme, together with our decision to extend the £100m small business rates relief scheme into 2017-18 and provide a £10m transitional rates relief scheme from April 2017, will provide vital support to ratepayers across Wales.
+This extended scheme, together with our decisions to extend our £100m small business rates relief scheme into 2018-19 and to provide three-year transitional rates relief scheme from April 2017, offers vital support to ratepayers across Wales.

 The eligibility criteria for qualifying businesses are listed below:

-i.
-Hereditaments that are being used wholly or mainly for the sale of goods to visiting members of the public
+- Hereditaments that are being used wholly or mainly for the sale of goods to visiting members of the public.

 The relief will exclude:

-ii.
-Hereditaments not reasonably accessible to visiting members of the public
+- Hereditaments not reasonably accessible to visiting members of the public.

-iii.
-Hereditaments that are in out-of-town retail parks or industrial estates
+- Hereditaments that are in out-of-town retail parks or industrial estates.